 In the original, the note that Buggy leaves behind in place of the map says “I’ve flashily taken the map!
 Buggy” In the dub, they actually translate it by putting “I took the chart.
 Sorry.”
 They omit the ‘flashily’ part and the, what I assume is sarcastic, apology.

 The tone in the original scene after Nami finds the note is drastically changed.
-In the dub, she sounds very frightened by Buggy and the scene is accompanied by creepy organ music.
+In the original, she sounds very frightened by Buggy and the scene is accompanied by creepy organ music.
 In the dub, she sounds more like an annoyed teenager than frightened.
 “Oh, it’s Captain Buggy.
-They call him the pirate clown.”
+They call him the Pirate Clown.”
 I’m surprised she didn’t say “ugh” and roll her eyes in that scene.

 Since this is the first that we hear of Buggy, it’s supposed to make him seem frightening and be similar to an impending doom like Morgan.
 Here, he’s treated like a big joke.
 In fact, given later episodes, it really seems like the dub doesn’t want you to take Buggy seriously.